Last Updated on

 The Cost of Transportation in India.

 Transportation in India is also dirt cheap.
 A train side across the country cost less than 10 USD.
-A local bus ride costs about 1USD, so traveling around India will not kill your budget.
+A local bus ride costs about 1USD, so travelling around India will not kill your budget.

-Nepal’s another backpacker favorite Most people visit Nepal for hiking in the Himalayas, and it’s actually cheaper to hike to Mount Everest Basecamp than buying the new iPhone.
+Nepal’s is another backpacker favourite Most people visit Nepal for hiking in the Himalayas, and it’s actually cheaper to hike to Mount Everest Basecamp than buying the new iPhone.
 Except for people doing Mountaineering expeditions or people visiting restricted areas nobody is spending 969USD a month in Nepal as a backpacker.
 I have meet tons of backpackers spending less than 500 USD a month, especially people staying in Pokhara.

 Hostels and Accommodation

-Accommodation in the capital Kathmandu, can be a bit overpriced, especially the dorms in “Hostels”.
-Walk a bit around and you should be able to find great value rooms for 5-8 USD a night, some even include breakfast.
+Accommodation in the capital Kathmandu can be a bit overpriced, especially the dorms in “Hostels”.
+Walk a bit around, and you should be able to find great value rooms for 5-8 USD a night, some even include breakfast.

 In Pokhara can you easily find a nice private room for 3-5 Usd.

 The Cost of Food and Drinks in Nepal.